 Another fine-dining restaurant located inside a luxury hotel, Monarch at Hotel Zaza is one of Houston's premier establishments for Hereford Beef Tenderloin, a local steak lover's favorite.
 For Thanksgiving, Monarch will be offering a prix fixe menu that starts with your choice of an acorn squash soup or Monarch salad.
 After your appetizer, choose from one of three main dishes like cornbread stuffed quail and candied yam before finishing up your meal with a pecan tart or pumpkin pie.

 As the name might suggest, The Classic is a modern American restaurant featuring a menu full of comfort food from the Houston area.
 Located on the eastern edge of Memorial Park, this charming bistro is also serving a special Thanksgiving meal this year.
-Featuring twists on classic dishes like red kuri squash soup, maple-roasted turkey, and challah dressing, the Thanksgiving prix fixe menu is a great deal for your holiday meal.
+Featuring twists on classic dishes like Indian Creek mushroom bisque, warm spinach frisee salad, maple-glazed turkey breast, herb-crusted butcher's cut, and grilled San San Tofu all served with four-cheese potato gratin, fall market vegetables, and challah dressing, the Thanksgiving prix fixe menu is a great deal for your holiday meal.

-Located in the Memorial Green neighborhood of Houston, Jonathan's The Rub is serving up a three-course dinner this Thanksgiving from 11 a.m. to 5 p.m.
-The holiday menu features a wide selection of entrees including deep-fried turkey and beef tenderloin alongside traditional sides like green bean casserole, garlic mashed potatoes, and cornbread stuffing as well the restaurant's signature mac and cheese sweet potato casserole.
+Located in the Memorial Green neighborhood of Houston, Jonathan's The Rub is serving up a three-course dinner this Thanksgiving from 10 a.m. to 3 p.m.
+The holiday menu features a wide selection of entrees including deep-fried turkey along with traditional sides like green bean casserole, garlic mashed potatoes, and sourdough and cornbread stuffing as well the restaurant's signature mac and cheese sweet potato casserole.
 Reservations are recommended and can be made in advance online or over the phone.

 Sip on a delicious exclusive cocktail while you enjoy a three-course meal this Thanksgiving at Seasons 52, which is located just minutes from the Houston Galleria in the Uptown neighborhood of the city.
 Seasons 52 has become known in the Houston area for its seasonal dishes, but their holiday menu features traditional favorites like oven-baked turkey, cornbread stuffing, and pumpkin pie for dessert.